ligadata-mkhalawi/Kamanja/trunk/docs/source/python/python-guide.rst

   import logging

   class DivideTuple(ModelInstance):
-  """ Model DivideTuple will divide msg["a"] by msg["b"] """
        def execute(self, msg):
-￼
-       """
-       A real implementation would use the output fields to determine what should be returned.
-       """

        a = int(msg["a"])
        b = int(msg["b"])
        if (a > b):

             qutotientofTup = a/b
             outMsg = json.dumps({'a' : msg["a"], 'b' : msg["b"],
                  'operator' : '/', 'result' : qutotientofTup})

        else :
             outMsg = ""

        return outMsg

-The Python example can either return output or NULL as shown in the above program.
+The Python example can return either output or NULL as shown in the above program.
 The model can install external libraries and use them in the Python program.
 The models are stored in $KAMANJA_HOME/python/model once they are compiled.
 MODELNAME in the command-line is given the name of the <modulename>.<classname>.